MethodAtlas

 How to Interpret Delta

 • δ>1\delta > 1: unobservables would need to be more important than observables to explain away the result.
-This magnitude is generally reassuring.
+The further δ\delta is above 1, the more robust the result — though δ\delta only slightly above 1 provides little reassurance.

 • δ<1\delta < 1: even modest unobserved confounding could overturn the result.
 This vulnerability is concerning.